jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 debug-information would be one reasonable use case of this kind.
-When storing or manipulating data in your custom parser or producing other side effects, you should be aware that even if the parser matches, it's results may be thrown away later, because the rescursive descent parser pursues an other branch.
+When storing or manipulating data in your custom parser or producing other side effects, you should be aware that even if the parser matches, it's results may be thrown away later, because the recursive descent parser pursues an other branch.
 There is no support by DHParser for filling and unwinding data-stacks or the like during parsing - with the exception the :ref:`context sensitive parsers <context_sensitive_parsers>`